 District nurse training programmes are known as specialist practitioner programmes and are at degree level.
 You can also find courses at post graduate certificate and masters level.
 They are normally no less than one academic year (32 weeks) full time or part-time equivalent.
-They may be completed in a shorter period of time where credit is given for prior learning or experience.

 Specialist practitioner programmes comprise 50% theory and 50% practice and concentrate on four areas:

 Community staff nurses can be funded onto a district nurse specialist practitioner programme via their employing organisation.
-Alternatively, applicants with the relevant registration and experience might be able to apply for sponsorship via clinical commissioning groups.

 Sponsorship opportunities are also available each year, usually with a September start, for applicants with the relevant registration and experience.
 These are advertised in the nursing press, including the NHS Jobs website, about six months prior to the September start date.